Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-08-27-observability/index.md

 non-inclusive if you ask me.
 Are you aware there isn't only `Vec` in life?
 {% end %}

-Well, the reason is simple: `Vec` is supported by `eyeball`, and it's a matter of time and work to support other collections, it's definitely not impossible.
-You will see that it's not so trivial to support all these collections for a simple reason: Did you notice that `Subscriber` returns an owned `T`?
+Well, the reason is simple: `Vec` is supported by `eyeball`.
+It's a matter of time and work to support other collections, it's definitely not impossible but you will see that it's not trivial neither to support all these collections for a simple reason: Did you notice that `Subscriber` returns an owned `T`?
 Not a `&T`, but a `T`.
 That's because [`Subscriber::next`][`eyeball::Subscriber::next`] requires `T: Clone`.
-It means that the observed value will be cloned every time.
+It means that the observed value will be cloned every time it is broadcasted to a subscriber.

 [Cloning a value][`Clone`] may be expensive.
-Here we are manipulating `usize`, which is a primitive type, so it's all fine.
+Here we are manipulating `usize`, which is a primitive type, so it's all fine (it boils down to a [`memcpy`]).
 But imagine an `Observable<Vec<BigType>>` where `BigType` is 512 bytes: the memory impact is going to be quickly noticeable.
 So th…

 {% comte() %}
 … Excuse my interruption!
 You know how I love reading books.
 I like